 So you rolled/want to be a nuclear agent.
 This is hopefully a quick guide to not fall for "noob bait" and understand how your new job with the syndicate functions.

-If you are in an emergency and are reading this guide read "Basics of training." and after scroll down to "HELP I HAVE 3 MINUTES BEFORE I DO WARCRIMES WITH OTHERS AS AN AGENT" and hope your fellow operatives aren't as bald as you.
+If you are in an emergency and are reading this guide read "Basics of training."
+After scroll down to "HELP I HAVE 3 MINUTES BEFORE I DO WARCRIMES WITH OTHERS AS AN AGENT" and hope your fellow operatives aren't as bald as you.

 There are alot of things when it comes to nuclear operatives, if you're currently one and the syndicate needs you to be robust and nuke a station 5 minutes from now, scroll to the bottom for the small list of things to follow.
 All above is going to be in depth look at gear, kits, and what to grab from the station.